menu

 Occupations and Workforce

-When you are in McDaniels, you'll notice that it is more blue-collar than most other communities in America.
-39.57% of McDaniels’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, McDaniels is generally considered to be a blue-collar town.
+39.57% of the McDaniels workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, McDaniels is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in McDaniels who work in sales jobs (11.90%), teaching (10.08%), and healthcare (8.68%).

 Setting & Lifestyle

-McDaniels’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, McDaniels’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 McDaniels has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 McDaniels has few renters and college students.
 But the biggest reason it is quieter in McDaniels than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, McDaniels may be for you.

-McDaniels is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McDaniels doesn't have a public transportation system that people use for their commute.

 Demographics